ScottCoffin/EconImpact/README.md

 (BR) 3.
 How many systems have suffered revenue losses of 25/50/75/100 percent compared to 2019?
 [STRAIGHTFORWARD]

-() 4.
+(BR) 4.
 How many systems have secured loans or other short-term financing?
-[STRAIGHTFORWARD] (yes/no, question #7)
+[STRAIGHTFORWARD] (yes/no, question #7).
+Required weighting

 (MP) 5.
 What is the population served by systems with extreme/high/medium/low financial vulnerability?
 Criteria tied to number 1, amount of time before they are in financial crisis, use data from 2 and 3 to clarify level of financial vulnerability

 (MP) a.
 What are the demographic characteristics of populations served by systems with extreme/high financial vulnerability?
 Characteristics in #11 6.
 How many systems were unable to provide survey responses due to inadequate financial management (i.e., did not retain financial data from 2019)?
 Can we summarize why inadequate responses were provided?
 Need to review comments for explanations.
 Common categories?
 Missing revenue/expense data, reasons, Marielle does have master sheet

-7. What is the total amount of household water debt accumulated since the beginning of the COVID-19 emergency?
-[STRAIGHTFORWARD]
+(SC) 7.
+What is the total amount of household water debt accumulated since the beginning of the COVID-19 emergency?
+[MODERATE, REQUIRES WEIGHTING, COMBINING WITH ALL SYSTEMS]

-8. What proportion of the household water debt is very high/high/medium/low?
+(SC) 8.
+What proportion of the household water debt is very high/high/medium/low?
 Also as a percentage of total service connections.
-[STRAIGHTFORWARD]
+[MODERATE, COMBINING WITH ALL SYSTEMS]

 (MP) 9.
 Which zip codes have large numbers of households with water debt?
 Percentage of total service connections.
 [SOPHISTICATED]

 a.
 Within those zip codes, which have significant numbers of households with very high/high debt levels?
 Bins based on increments of $100, need to collapse into fewer groups.
 [SOPHISTICATED]

-10. What are the demographic characteristics of the zip codes with high numbers of households in debt and high levels of debt?
+(MP) 10.
+What are the demographic characteristics of the zip codes with high numbers of households in debt and high levels of debt?
 Look at entire surveyed population in zip codes.
 [MODERATE]

 (SC) 11.
 What correlations exist between key demographic variables (e.g., race, income, age) and water debt?
 [SOPHISTICATED]